snaider25/jesus/How-to-update-TWiLight-Menu.md

 1. Install the updater [here](https://github.com/RocketRobz/TWiLightMenu-Updater/releases), if it's not already installed yet.
 2. Launch the updater.
 3. Touch `Release` next to `TWL Menu++`.
 Extraction may take a while.
+4. Do Step 3 again, but for `nds-bootstrap.`

 ## 3DS CFW Update instructions (Manual method)
 1. Download the latest version [here](https://github.com/RocketRobz/TWiLightMenu/releases).